matthias-reis/carda-gatsby/content/articles/2022/01/the-shape-of-everything-1.md

 title: '"The Shape of Everything"'
 subTitle: The New SOM Album
 seoTitle: SOM – "The Shape of Everything" – Post-Rock Review
-description: '"The Shape Of Everything is a big album – with eight tracks in total.
+description: '"The Shape Of Everything" is a big album – consisting of eight tracks.
 With just 34 minutes in total, SOM managed to build a palpable dramaturgy that speaks of the world in our time.'
 excerpt: 'SOM singer and guitarist Will Benoit woke up one night to find an email from guitarist Joel Reynolds in his inbox.
 Attached was an mp3 called